 However each bank has its own policies and procedures with the respective developers.

-It is a signed agreement between an individual/company and a landlord for a one-year period or longer, as agreed upon by the landlord and the tenant.
+It is a most frequently asked questions signed agreement between an individual/company and a landlord for a one-year period or longer, as agreed upon by the landlord and the tenant.
 It includes the tenant and landlord’s details, their responsibilities and agreed upon rental amounts.
 All payments are to be made payable in the landlord’s name

 Although the rental price is always calculated annually, the payment terms vary from landlord to landlord.
 A tenant can be expected to give the landlord between 1 and 12 post–dated cheques for the rental property.
-However, standard practice is 1 to 4 cheques, at the discretion of the landlord.
+The most common frequently asked questions However, standard practice is 1 to 4 cheques, at the discretion of the landlord.
+Essential frequently asked questions.

 Cancellation of the tenancy contract is based on the terms and conditions outlined in the leasing addendum and defined in the RERA regulations, signed by the landlord and the tenant at the time of leasing.